 We are really excited to share our latest DIY project with you today.
 We think it will be very helpful to anyone considering a budget-friendly kitchen remodel or a simple kitchen makeover.
-Painting tile backsplash is a great option for anyone that is on a budget, a time constraint or both.
+Painting tile backsplash is a great option and easy DIY project for anyone that is on a budget, a time constraint or both.
+Read on for our simple 3-step process and tips for success!

 Painting Tile Backsplash in 3 Easy Steps!